model-checking/kani/docs/src/rustc-hacks.md

 In order to enable logs, you can just define the `RUSTC_LOG` variable, as documented here: <https://rustc-dev-guide.rust-lang.org/tracing.html>.

-Note that depending on the level of logs you would like to enable (debug and trace are not enabled by default), you'll need to build your own version of `rustc` as described above.
-For logs that are related to `kani-compiler` code, use `KANI_LOG` variable.
+Note that, depending on the level of logs you would like to get (debug and trace are not enabled by default), you'll need to build your own version of `rustc` as described above.
+For logs that are related to `kani-compiler` code, use the `KANI_LOG` variable.

 ## Debugging type layout

-In order to print the type layout computed by the rust compiler, you can pass the following flag to rustc: `-Zprint-type-sizes`.
+In order to print the type layout computed by the Rust compiler, you can pass the following flag to `rustc`: `-Zprint-type-sizes`.
 This flag can be passed to `kani` or `cargo kani` by setting the `RUSTFLAG` environment variable.

 ```
 RUSTFLAGS=-Zprint-type-sizes kani test.rs